KMKfw/kmk_firmware/docs/en/scanners.md

 ### keypad MatrixScanner
 This is the default scanner used by KMK.
-It uses the CircuitPython builtin `keypad.KeyMatrix`.
+It uses the CircuitPython built-in `keypad.KeyMatrix`.

 ```python
 from kmk.scanners.keypad import MatrixScanner